arpitbbhayani/articles/blogs/bayesian-average.md

 Almost every single website, app or platform on the internet has some sort of rating system in place.
 Whenever you purchase a product or use a service, you are asked to rate it on a scale, say 1 to 5.
 The platform then uses this data to generate a score and build a ranking system around it.
 The score is the measure of quality for each product or service.
-By surfacing quality content on top the platform tries up their selling and surface the most quality content to their users.
+By surfacing quality content on top the platform tries surface the most quality content to their users and up their sales.

-Coming up with the aggregated score is not an easy thing - we need to crunching millions of ratings and then see that the score is, in fact, the true measure of quality.
+Coming up with an aggregated score is not an easy thing - we need to crunch a millions of ratings and then see that the score is, in fact, the true measure of quality.
 If it isn't then it would directly affect the business.
 Today we discuss how we should define this score in a rating based system; spoiler alert! the measure is called [Bayesian Average](https://en.wikipedia.org/wiki/Bayesian_average).

 To keep things simple we define the problem statement as

-> Given the ratings that users give to a movie, on a scale of 1 to 5, we generate a score that is a measure of how good a movie is and it helps us get the top 10 movies of all time.
+> Given the ratings, on a scale of 1 to 5, that users give to a movie, we generate a score that is a measure of how good a movie is which then helps us get the top 10 movies of all time.

 # Generating the score
-The score we generate for each will be computed by using the individual ratings; and will also be a measure of its quality, which means higher the score, superior is the product.
-Hence we say that the score is the function of all the `m` ratings that the product got.
+The score we generate for each product, should be proportional to the quality quotient which means higher the score, superior is the product.
+Hence we say that the score of a product is the function of all the `m` ratings that it received.

 ![score function](https://user-images.githubusercontent.com/4745789/79067003-cf8b9400-7cd9-11ea-9b16-c1875933725a.png)